emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Failure packet, the Intermediate-Result TLV is used instead.

 Upon completion of each EAP authentication in the tunnel, the server MUST send an Intermediate-Result TLV indicating the result of that authentication.
-The peer MUST respond to the Intermediate-Result TLV indicating its result.
-If the result indicates success, the servers Intermediate-Result TLV MUST be accompanied by a Crypto-Binding TLV.
-The Crypto-Binding TLV is further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
+When the result indicates, success it MUST be accompanied by a Crypto-Binding TLV.
+The peer MUST respond to the Intermediate-Result TLV indicating its own result and similarly on success MUST accompany the TLV with it's own Crypto-Binding TLV.
+The Crypto-Binding TLV is
+further discussed in [](#crypto-binding-tlv) and [](#computing-compound-mac).
 The Intermediate-Result TLVs can be included with other TLVs which indicate a subsequent authentication,